smings/last-email-address-validator/README.txt

 * [MC4WP: Mailchimp Top Bar](https://wordpress.org/plugins/mailchimp-top-bar/) (10,000+ installations)
 * [Email Before Download](https://wordpress.org/plugins/email-before-download/) (10,000+ installations)

 When we finished this list, we'll be able to serve an additional 9,120,000+ WordPress installations.
-Brining our total reach up to 24,450,000+ installations, not counting gravity forms (we don't have any reliable data on this plugin's installation count).
+Bringing our total reach up to 24,450,000+ installations, not counting gravity forms (we don't have any reliable data on this plugin's installation count).
 Overall we'll probably be able to serve 25+ million WordPress installations.
 Please help us spread the word and recommend our plugin to others and leave us an honest review.
 It might take some time to set up the validation and filter settings.
-Please trust us, it is more than worth your while afterwards...
+Please trust us, it is more than worth your while doing so ...

 = Features =